WallStreetMojo

 REPT Example 4

 In the above example, column E contains a series of marks obtained out of 100 from E3 to E7.
-The marks obtained are to be represented in a pictorial format without using the default Charts widget in Excel.
-This can be accomplished by using the REPT function, as explained below.
+Therefore, it will represent the marks obtained in a graphical format without using the default charts widget in Excel.
+We can accomplish it by using the REPT function, as explained below.

 All characters have an ASCII code, which is understood by the computer.
-Small case ‘n’ has code 110.
+For example, small case ‘n’ has code 110.
 So, =CHAR (110) in Excel returns ‘n.’
-When Wingdings font is applied on the same, it becomes a block displayed as – n.
+When "Wingdings" font is applied on the same, it becomes a block displayed as – n.

 Now, we have got the character to be repeated.
 Now, we must figure out how many times it is to be repeated.
-So, the REPT function is applied to calculate the number of blocks is: – E3*0.05, meaning one block would represent 1/5th part of the value.
+So, the REPT function is applied to calculate the number of blocks: – E3*0.05, meaning one block would represent 1/5th of the value.
 So, the number of blocks for marks 70 is shown as 3 repeated blocks in the result cell F3.

 Things to Remember